StackExchange/dnscontrol/docs/nameservers.md

   DnsProvider(DNS_AWS, 2),  // Take 2 nameservers from AWS
   DnsProvider(DNS_GOOGLE, 2),  // Take 2 nameservers from GCP
   A("@", "10.2.3.4")
 );
 {% endhighlight %}

+# Other uses

+## Make zonefile backups

+Purpose:
+Make backups of DNS records in a zone.
+This generates a zonefile listing all the records in the zone.

+Why?
+You want to write out a BIND-style zonefile for debugging, historical, or auditing purposes.
+Some sites do backups of these zonefiles to create a history of changes.
+This is different than keeping a history of `dnsconfig.js` because this is the output of DNSControl, not the input.

+NOTE: This won't work if you use pseudo rtypes that BIND doesn't support.

+{% highlight javascript %}
+D("example1.com", REG_NAMECOM,
+  DnsProvider(DNS_NAMECOM),
+  DnsProvider(DNS_BIND, 0), // Don't activate any nameservers related to BIND.
+  A("@", "10.2.3.4")
+);
+{% endhighlight %}

+## Monitor delegation

+Purpose:
+You don't control the registrar but want to detect if the delegation changes.
+You can specify the existing nameservers in `dnsconfig.js` and you will get a notified if the delegation diverges.

+Why?
+Sometimes you just want to know if something changes!

+See the <a href="{{site.github.url}}/providers/doh">DNS-over-HTTPS Provider</a> documentation for more info.

+{% highlight javascript %}
+var REG_MONITOR = NewRegistrar('DNS-over-HTTPS', 'DNSOVERHTTPS');

+D("example1.com", REG_MONITOR,
+  NAMESERVER("ns1.example1.com."),
+  NAMESERVER("ns2.example1.com."),
+);
+{% endhighlight %}